playwbj/NativeAppAbility/README.md

-# This Plugin for Apache Cordova and by perkins wu,provides two features now:check if one app is installed; start up native app
+# This NativeAppAbility plugin for Apache Cordova in both android and ios platform, it provides two features : check if one app is installed; start up native app

-# NativeAppAbility for Android and IOS

 ## 1. How to install
 ### 1.1 install current plugin: